 A surprisingly hard thing to shop for: "A good transitional bra has been the hardest thing to find during all three of my pregnancies.
-I am still on the market and actively searching for a bra that will last and still give you the lift you need for after you stop breastfeeding."
+I am still in the market and actively searching for a bra that will last and still give you the lift you need after you stop breastfeeding."

 Your pregnant celebrity style icon: "I love Chrissy Teigen!
 She just announced she is pregnant again, and I can't wait to see her pregnancy style this go-around."